Contents

 Dismissing a GbR partner

-In general, you are legally allowed to dismiss a partner for their failure to fulfil their obligations.
-Such dismissal is regulated in section 737 of the BGB, and the most important reason for a dismissal can be found in section 723.
-In the case of an intentional crime, you should also report the offence if you can provide enough evidence.
+In general, you are legally allowed to dismiss a partner for failing to fulfil their obligations.
+Such dismissal is regulated in section 737 of the BGB, and the most important reason for dismissal can be found in section 723.
+If you can provide enough evidence, you should also report the offence in the case of an intentional crime.

 When should a GbR be dissolved?